A Simple Guide to Mining Litecoin on a Mac As an Introduction to Mining Cryptocurrency in General

 - Temporarily change your security settings to allow you to run CPUminer/minerd.
 Open your “System Preferences”, move into the “Security & Privacy” section, and change your setting to allow apps downloaded from anywhere.
 Be sure to change this back later!
 Or alternatively just double click on minerd, if it’s blocked go into “Security & Privacy” and at the bottom of the screen, where it says “minerd” was blocked, click “open anyway”.
 This avoids you having to “allow from anywhere”.)

-- Tell CPUminer to start mining using the following linux command in the application window you opened in step 2 of this section.
-NOTE: Be sure to replace “WORKER_NAME” and “WORKER_PASS” with your actual worker’s name and password (from Step 3)!:
+- Tell CPUminer to start mining using the following command in the application window you opened in step 2 of this section.
+NOTE: Be sure to replace “WORKER_NAME” and “WORKER_PASS” with your actual worker’s name and password (from Step 3) also make sure to replace “INSERTURLHERE” with the proper URL from your mining pool!
+At this point, the following is only an example:

 How to Stop Mining Litecoin Via Terminal